 Suncor’s approach to innovation includes not only technological innovations to change our methods and processes of extraction and production but it also includes an innovative mindset to work with and learn from others.

-Today, new technologies and innovative thinking remain fundamental to how we do business.
 We take a balanced approach to technology development, focusing on continuous improvement technology (step-change improvements in existing processes) and strategic technology (game-changing, disruptive).
-In 2017, we invested approximately $350 million in technology development and deployment as part of a robust technology strategy to optimize current assets and develop next-generation facilities.
+In 2018, we invested approximately $635 million in technology development and deployment and digital technologies as part of a robust strategy to optimize current assets and develop next-generation facilities.

-Our technology development efforts largely focus on four areas with specific outcome areas in environmental impacts and cost management:
+Our technology development efforts largely focus on four specific outcome areas in environmental impacts and cost management: